 The ultimate guide to hair loss?
 We've done it.
-Read on for the types and causes of hair loss, how to recognise male pattern baldness, hair loss treatment in Singapore and finally the truth behind the myth of creatine and hair loss.
+Read on for the types and causes of hair loss, how to recognise male pattern baldness, and what the different hair loss treatment in Singapore are.

 While it’s easy to be frightened at the drop of some hairs, don’t be too quick to assume that you’re going bald.
 These are some signs that are often misconceived as hair loss identifiers, but aren’t the most definitive proof to rely on: